 It is an international treaty to reduce greenhouse gas emissions.
-Kyoto Protocol applies to 6 greenhouse gases; carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, sulfur hexafluoride.
-It is an extension to the 1992 UNFCCC.
+Kyoto Protocol applies to 6 greenhouse gases; carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
+It is an extension of the 1992 UNFCCC.
 This article will bring you the relevant details about the Kyoto Protocol.
+You can download the Kyoto Protocol UPSC Notes from the download button at the end of the article.

 |The Topic, ‘Kyoto Protocol’ is important from the UPSC Mains GS III exam point of view.
 To complement exam preparation, follow the links mentioned below:|